 Latest in World War I

-Nov.
-11 is the centennial Armistice Day, remembered as the day the Great War ended, but as a matter of U.S. domestic law, it dragged on for three more years.
+Today is the centennial Armistice Day, remembered as the day the Great War ended.
+In a military sense it did, but as a matter of U.S. domestic law, it dragged on for three more years.

 History can be a good friend of confirmation bias.
 We often look to the past for lessons that support beliefs that we already have instead of the ones best supported by a deep analysis of the evidence.

 A retrospective review essay on Jean Renoir's classic film, La Grande Illusion (1937).